lab-sun/VLD/README.md

 We introduce a novel task, **Vision-and-Language Driving (VLD)**, aiming to enable vehicles to follow long-horizon human natural-language instructions to autonomously navigate in traffic environments.

+The paper of this dataset in under review.

 ## Data Collection

 This paper builds a dataset for the VLD task.
 We use CARLA 0.9.15 to collect data with the Leaderboard 2.0 framework in Town 12.
 We design driving routes by configuring starting points, waypoints, and end points.